Tantanok221/navidrome-rating-sync/README.md

 2. fallback metadata key (`artist|album|disc|track|title|duration`)

 If both servers expose different paths/metadata for the same tracks, some songs may not match.

-## Security

-- `.env` is ignored by git.
-- Never commit credentials.
-- Use dedicated app users with least privilege.